-Gently remove scale.
-If you have someone to help to remove scale it would be helpful, if not, try and feel with the tips of your fingers where the scale is.
+It would be useful if you had someone to help you to remove the scale.
+If not, try to locate where the scale is with the tips of your fingers.

 Separate the hair and place a plastic, fine-toothed comb, flat against the scalp and slowly move the comb in an upward motion so that the teeth of the comb gently loosen the scale.
 Take care not to remove scales too forcefully as this can damage the skin and flare your psoriasis.